 Much of this work is made possible by the wide range of in-house analytical services and core facilities.
 Research activity is also extended and supported by a range of collaborative research centres.

-The school runs a number of seminars, discussion groups and research events open to students, staff and external visitors.
+Our school runs a number of seminars, discussion groups and research events.
+These are open to students, staff and external visitors.

-Within the four divisions there are groups of researchers focused on more specific topics, each group has an internationally renowned research output:
+Within these four divisions there are groups of researchers focused on more specific topics, each group has an internationally renowned research output:

 - Aquatic Ecology

 - Structural Biology and Photosynthesis